1inch/merkle-distribution/articles/hardhat-v3-migration-part3.md

-# Migrating to Hardhat 3 - Part 3: Making Tasks Work with Hardhat 3
+# Migrating to Hardhat 3 - Part 3: Tasks Migration

 ## 1. Introduction

-In [Part 1](/articles/hardhat-v3-migration-part1), we covered the foundation of migrating to Hardhat 3: ES module configuration, dependency updates, hardhat.config.ts changes, and test file migration.
-In [Part 2](/articles/hardhat-v3-migration-part2), we tackled deployment migration - replacing `hardhat-deploy` with Hardhat Ignition.
+In [Part 1](https://github.com/1inch/merkle-distribution/blob/hardhat-3/articles/hardhat-v3-migration-part1.md), we covered the foundation of migrating to Hardhat 3: basic configuration changes, and tests migration.
+In [Part 2](https://github.com/1inch/merkle-distribution/blob/hardhat-3/articles/hardhat-v3-migration-part2.md), we replaced `hardhat-deploy` with Hardhat Ignition.

-In this final part, we cover **custom Hardhat task migration** - the last piece of our move to Hardhat 3.
-Our project has several custom tasks that manage the full drop lifecycle: generating claim links and deploying contracts, verifying links against deployed contracts, verifying contracts on Etherscan, collecting on-chain statistics, and rescuing unclaimed tokens.
-In Hardhat 2, all of these lived in a single file.
-Hardhat 3 takes a much more structured approach to tasks - typed arguments and lazy-loaded action modules - which results in cleaner, more maintainable code.
+In the final part, we cover **custom Hardhat task migration** - the last piece of our move to Hardhat 3.
+Our project has several custom tasks that manage the full drop lifecycle: generating claim links and deploying contracts, collecting on-chain statistics, and rescuing unclaimed tokens.

 We'll cover: